-It also helps us to enrich our content on our blog posts or web pages by adding links and images, and also creating relationships between the different pages and the different concepts of our sites, using both an internal vocabulary that it helps you build out, as well as linking it to these data sources like DBpedia and wiki data, which are these main sources that Google uses for both understanding and teaching its algorithm, the understanding of concepts, and it goes really deep into what the meanings of these entities are your page, or what's the main point of the different things that you're talking about.
+It also helps us to enrich the content on our blog posts or web pages by adding links and images, and also creating relationships between the different pages and the different concepts of our sites, using both an internal vocabulary that it helps you build out, as well as linking it to these data sources like DBpedia and wiki data, which are these main sources that Google uses for both understanding and teaching its algorithm, the understanding of concepts, and it goes really deep into what the meanings of these entities are for your page, or what’s the main point of the different things that you’re talking about.

 WordLift helps you do this in a very simplified way.
 Instead of having to think about all these different connections and know where to find all these resources, WordLift is going to do that for you, leveraging artificial intelligence and natural language processing.
 It’s great because it’s creating this connection between both our content and the understanding of how both our users and the search engines understand it within the right context, and helps us create these more informative links and connections, and just a deeper understanding.

 As you can see here, this is a thing attribute.
-This is one of the concepts that our homepage is about is marketing strategy.
-We've injected it with structured data, which allows the search engines to know that this page, that we are a marketing company that helps with marketing strategies, and here's all the main databases that are supporting what marketing strategy is, to add further context for the crawlers so they understand that, "Hey, this is what we do.
-This is what we mean when we say marketing strategy."
-We're creating that linking connection, which is really powerful.
+This is one of the concepts that our homepage is about is a marketing strategy.
+We’ve injected it with structured data, which allows the search engines to know that this page, that we are a marketing company that helps with marketing strategies, and here are all the main databases that are supporting what marketing strategy is, to add further context for the crawlers so they understand that, “Hey, this is what we do.
+This is what we mean when we say marketing strategy.”
+We’re creating that linking connection, which is really powerful.

 Looking at some of the results with WordLift so far, and we’ve been using it since about the beginning of August, and we’re using it across the board right now to help us further our markup, further our structured data, and really optimize our pages much deeper.
 For this engineering firm website, we’ve already seen an increase of traffic of 28%.
 The impressions have gone up 25%, and the clicks from search counts have gone up 31%.

-We're also seeing similar results on a our client's platform, where organic traffic's increased by 24%, the impressions have increased by 7%, the clicks have increased by 11.5%.
+We’re also seeing similar results on our client’s platform, where organic traffic’s increased by 24%, the impressions have increased by 7%, the clicks have increased by 11.5%.
 Now that website is a much larger website, so even small movements in impressions and clicks result in large gains in traffic.